Why–because analysis

-Why–because analysis (WBA) is a method for accident analysis.
+Why–because analysis (WBA) is a method for accident analysis using graph theory.
 It is independent of application domain and has been used to analyse, among others, aviation-, railway-, marine-, and computer-related accidents and incidents.
 It is mainly used as an after-the-fact (or a posteriori) analysis method.
-WBA strives to ensure objectivity, falsifiability and reproducibility of results.
+Application of WBA aims to ensure objectivity, falsifiability and reproducibility of results.